Master of Public Administration (MPA): Career Path

 • Public sector management: MPA graduates may work as managers or administrators in government agencies, overseeing the planning and execution of public programs and policies.

-• Nonprofit management: MPA graduates may work as managers or executives in nonprofit organizations, leading the development and implementation of programs and initiatives that address a wide range of social and environmental issues.
+• Nonprofit management: MPA graduates may work as managers or executives in nonprofit organizations, leading the development and implementation of programs and initiatives that address various social and environmental issues.

 • Public finance: MPA graduates may work in public finance, managing the budget and financial resources of government agencies or nonprofit organizations.